loraineelizas/Microservice-InBev/node-docker-microservice-step3/README.md

 # node-docker-mircroservice

-Learn Docker by building a Microservice!

-This is a companion project to my article on [dwmkerr.com](dwmkerr.com) demonstrating key concepts of Docker using a Node.js microservice as an example.

 # Pre-requisites

 You must have Docker installed for this code to work!
 Check the [Installation Guide](https://docs.docker.com/engine/installation/) if you haven't got it installed.